100 Things To Do on Long Island With Kids Before They Grow Up

 We couldn’t overlook sledding, could we?
 Brave the outdoors at our favorite Long Island sledding destinations.

-For a more tranquil outdoors experience, visit one of LI’s 50-plus nature preserves.
+For a more tranquil outdoor experience, visit one of LI’s 50-plus nature preserves.
 Here’s just a sample.

-Celebrate the cultural diversity of LI’s indigenous peoples at the annual Shinnecock Powwow once it returns post-pandemic.
-2021's event has been canceled.
+Celebrate the cultural diversity of LI’s indigenous peoples at the annual Shinnecock Powwow, held over Labor Day weekend in Southampton.

 Return to a simpler time when the national pastime was played without gloves.
 That’s “Old Time Base Ball” at Old Bethpage Village Restoration.